 - 1. Top Troop scores will be a combination of the Troop's: - a.
 Troop Gateway score - b.
 Troop Campsite Inspection score - c.
-Troop's completeness and organization of the check-in requirements; completed Troop Rosters (3) and completed medical forms. - 2.
+Troop's completeness and organization of the check-in requirements; three (3) completed Troop Rosters (this is upon arrival at the Leader Lodge) and completed medical forms. - 2.
 Top Troop awards will NOT include a compilation of any of the Troop's individual patrol scores.